findmypast/haar/README.md

 [![npm](https://img.shields.io/npm/v/haar.svg)](https://www.npmjs.com/package/haar)
 [![npm](https://img.shields.io/npm/dm/haar.svg)](https://www.npmjs.com/package/haar)

+### TODO

+- [ ] Get a svg diagram to appear in the gatsby site
+- [ ] Hook up gatsby and Semantic UI
+- [ ] Hot updating of puml files
+- [ ] Hot updating of descriptions
+- [ ] Build site and diagrams to a specific folder
+- [ ] Haar to inquirer by default

 ### Setup
 For the best experience of developing diagrams using Haar in Linux

 #### Linux (Debian-likes)
 Install Haar:
 ```